etkey/Canvas-Fighting-Game/README.md

 - Background: Created a Gothic medieval city view.

 ### Sound Effects
+- Background Music: Added background music that can be muted and unmuted.
 - Walking SFX: Player1 has a metallic walk sound because of the heavy armor, Player2 has a softer walk sound because of the lack of armor.
 - Jumping and landing SFX: Player1 has a metallic jumping and landing sound because of the heavy armor, Player2 has a softer jumping and landing sound because of the lack of armor.
 - Attack SFX: Slashing sounds that are changing every swing are added.